zbryikt/plotdb/src/md/render/index.md

 **Visworks** including charts, visualizations or interactive contents on PlotDB are all designed to be executed independently.
 You can download their corresponding PlotDB.json and render it in any website with PlotDB API.
 PlotDB API also enpowers you to update their configuration, data, and even reuse them in multiple container simultaneously.

-Additionally, visworks can be bundled into one single javascript library using Collection. to see how this works, go directly to the [Collection section](/doc/render/#collection) for more information.
+Additionally, visworks can be bundled into one single javascript library using Collection. to see how this works, go directly to the [Viswork Library section](/doc/render/#viswork-library) for more information.

 *( In this document, we will both use the term **viswork** and **chart**, but they all refer to the same concept. )*